Hazardous Area Response Team

 What is HART?

-HART Stands for Hazardous Area Response Team, HART is a team of specially trained paramedics trained and equipped to provide an ambulatory response to high risk environments and complex emergency situations.
+HART Stands for Hazardous Area Response Team; HART is a team of specially trained paramedics who are capable of providing an ambulatory response to high risk environments and complex emergency situations.

 The Hazardous Area Response team are capable of responding to incidents such as: